Find out about the treatment you might have and where to get support if your cancer comes back.

 If breast cancer comes back

-- breast tissue which remains after breast surgery
+- breast tissue that is left after surgery

 - skin near the breast